Indulekha Bringha Hair Cleanser Review

 Hindustan Unilever bought this South Indian brand a couple of years ago so that they could build it into a bigger brand and replicate its success all over the country.

-Riding on the popularity of the bringha hair oil, they have launched another exciting new product under the Indulekha label- the bringha hair cleanser.
+After taking over the brand, they have taken things to the next level and made Indulekha a successful brand.
+Riding on the popularity of the bringha hair oil, they have now launched another exciting new product under the Indulekha label- the bringha hair cleanser.

-While a cleanser seems to be a great addition to their product range, the company has definitely not helped itself, making bold claims that the cleanser’s special Ayurvedic formula can prevent hair loss.
+While a cleanser seems to be a great addition to their product range, the company has definitely not helped itself, making tall claims that the cleanser’s special Ayurvedic formula can prevent hair loss.